-Stewardship is the responsible management of biotechnology-derived plant1 products from their discovery and development to their use and eventual discontinuation so that users can maximize the benefits of innovation.
+Stewardship is the responsible management of biotechnology-derived plant products from their discovery and development to their use and eventual discontinuation so that users can maximize the benefits of innovation.
 Any organization engaged in discovering, developing, providing, licensing, selling, or distributing biotechnology-derived plant products should have a stewardship program in place.
 The plant science industry has a long history of demonstrating product stewardship through the design and implementation of training programs for product users, the development and implementation of best management practices and policies, and engagement with stakeholders.
-Excellence Through Stewardship® (ETS) supports the plant science industry and its stakeholders by promoting sound stewardship programs and quality management systems for the responsible management of biotechnology-derived plant products.
+This program is intended to support the plant science and molecular farming industry and its stakeholders by promoting sound stewardship programs and quality management systems for the responsible management of biotechnology-derived plant products across the product life cycle.